Skip to main content

 Picturing Independence is curated by Amy Torbert, the Andrew W. Mellon Foundation Associate Curator of American Art.

-Sponsored with generous support from Missouri Humanities.
+The exhibition is sponsored with generous support from Edward Jones.
+Additional support provided by Missouri Humanities.

 Rembrandt Peale, American, 1778–1860; George Washington, c.1845; oil on canvas; framed: 48 5/8 x 41 5/8 inches; Saint Louis Art Museum, Bequest of Edith J. and C. C. Johnson Spink 30:2014